FormidableLabs/react-native-app-auth/README.md

 This is your configuration object for the client.
 The config is passed into each of the methods with optional overrides.

+* **issuer** - (`string`) base URI of the authentication server.
+If no `serviceConfiguration` (below) is not provided, issuer is a mandatory field, so that the configuration can be fetched from the issuer's [OIDC discovery endpoint](https://openid.net/specs/openid-connect-discovery-1_0.html).
+* **serviceConfiguration** - (`object`) you may manually configure token exchange endpoints in cases where the issuer does not support the OIDC discovery protocol, or simply to avoid an additional round trip to fetch the configuration.
+If no `issuer` (above) is provided, the service configuration is mandatory.
+  * **authorizationEndpoint** - (`string`) _REQUIRED_ fully formed url to the OAuth authorization endpoint
-* **issuer** - (`string`) _REQUIRED_ the url of the auth server
+  * **tokenEndpoint** - (`string`) _REQUIRED_ fully formed url to the OAuth token exchange endpoint
+  * **revocationEndpoint** - (`string`) fully formed url to the OAuth token revocation endpoint.
+If you want to be able to revoke a token and no `issuer` is specified, this field is mandatory.
 * **clientId** - (`string`) _REQUIRED_ your client id on the auth server
+* **clientSecret** - (`string`) client secret to pass to token exchange requests. :warning: Read more about [client secrets](#note-about-client-secrets)
 * **redirectUrl** - (`string`) _REQUIRED_ the url that links back to your app with the auth code
 * **scopes** - (`array<string>`) _REQUIRED_ the scopes for your token, e.g. `['email', 'offline_access']`
 * **additionalParameters** - (`object`) additional parameters that will be passed in the authorization request.
   Must be string values!
 E.g. setting `additionalParameters: { hello: 'world', foo: 'bar' }` would add `hello=world&foo=bar` to the authorization request.
-* :warning: **dangerouslyAllowInsecureHttpRequests** - (`boolean`) _ANDROID_ whether to allow requests over plain HTTP or with self-signed SSL certificates.
-Can be useful for testing against local server, _should not be used in production._ This setting has no effect on iOS; to enable insecure HTTP requests, add a [NSExceptionAllowsInsecureHTTPLoads exception](https://cocoacasts.com/how-to-add-app-transport-security-exception-domains) to your App Transport Security settings.
+* **dangerouslyAllowInsecureHttpRequests** - (`boolean`) _ANDROID_ whether to allow requests over plain HTTP or with self-signed SSL certificates. :warning: Can be useful for testing against local server, _should not be used in production._ This setting has no effect on iOS; to enable insecure HTTP requests, add a [NSExceptionAllowsInsecureHTTPLoads exception](https://cocoacasts.com/how-to-add-app-transport-security-exception-domains) to your App Transport Security settings.

 #### result